 - a 300 mm thick layer and an inner lining made of zinc sheet to protect the wood from moisture

 - to keep the doors watertight, the revolving doors were changed to sliding doors

 - vertical panels were painted white

-From the 1950s onwards, the German railroad company DB made several changes in not only the design, but also remodeling it.
-For example, the axles mounted on bearings required a lot of maintenance, and therefore wasted time, so engineers replaced them with other more modern bearings.
+From the 1950s onwards, the German railroad company DB proceeded to make several changes in the design but also in the design by redesigning it.
+For example, the axles mounted on bearings required a lot of maintenance, and therefore wasted time, so the engineers replaced them with other more modern bearings.

 The manufacturer of model trains Brawa, therefore offers a reproduction under the HO scale: 1/87 of these cars.